Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Instability of propagative plane wave sets

 \paragraph{Modal analysis of a propagative plane wave.}

 Another point of view on the same issue is directly given by the Jacobi--Anger identity \eqref{eq:Jacobi--Anger}.
-This identity allows us to get quantitative insight into the modal content of propagative plane waves.
+This identity allows us to get quantitative insight into the modal content of PPWs.
 For any \(\mathbf{x} = (r, \theta) \in B_{1}\) and \(\varphi \in [0,2\pi)\), we have

-The modulus of the coefficients \(\imath^{p} e^{-\imath p\varphi} \beta_{p}^{-1}\) in the expansion as a function of \(p\) can be directly deduced from Lemma~\ref{lem:beta_asymptotic} (for large $|p|$) and is reported in Figure~\ref{fig:Jacobi--Anger_propagative_k16}.
-This quantity does not depend on the propagation angle \(\varphi\) which parametrizes the propagative plane wave.
+The modulus of the coefficients \(\imath^{p} e^{-\imath p\varphi} \beta_{p}^{-1}\) in the expansion as a function of \(p\) can be directly deduced from Lemma~\ref{lem:beta_asymptotic} (for large $|p|$) and is reported in Figure~\ref{fig:Jacobi--Anger_k16} (left).
+This quantity does not depend on the propagation angle \(\varphi\) which parametrizes the PPW.

 These coefficients decay super-exponentially fast in modulus in the evanescent regime \(|p| \geq \kappa\).
 Recalling Remark~\ref{rmk:normalization-btildep}, the coefficients with respect to a normalization in alternative sensible norms (\(L^{2}(B_{1})\), \(L^{2}(\partial B_{1})\) or \(L^{\infty}(\partial B_{1})\) for instance) modify the decay only by some moderate powers of \(|p|\).
-This does not come as a surprise, since the propagative plane wave are entire functions.
-Yet, the modal content of any propagative plane wave is fixed and low-frequency.
-The direct implication is that they are not suited for approximating Helmholtz solutions with a high-frequency modal content (large \(|p|\)), as already shown in Lemma~\ref{lem:instability-propagative}.
+This does not come as a surprise, since PPWs are entire functions.
+Yet, the modal content of any PPW is fixed and low-frequency.
+The direct implication is that they are not suited for approximating Helmholtz solutions with a high-frequency modal content (large \(|p|\)).